xoopR/distr6/README.md

 1. Using the base and stats package for functions such as `dnorm` \ `pnorm` \ `qnorm` \ `rnorm` for the pdf/cdf/quantile/simulation function of a distribution (in this case Normal).
 1. Using the distr family of packages for an object-oriented interface to distributions

 distr6 is the R6 upgrade to the distr family of packages.
 For full details of the distr family, please refer to the [sourceforge page](http://distr.r-forge.r-project.org/).
 We extend the functionality of distr by utilising R6 for increased speed and decreased computational cost.
-We have also introduced a new API and class structure, full details of which can be seen in the UML class diagram and API help pages.

-For full details of distr6's design and implementation see the project [wiki page](https://github.com/RaphaelS1/distr6/wiki) and the [distr6 website](https://RaphaelS1.github.io/distr6/).
+We have also introduced a new API and class structure, full details of which can be seen in the project [wiki page](https://github.com/RaphaelS1/distr6/wiki) and the [distr6 website](https://RaphaelS1.github.io/distr6/).

 ## Installation